casper-network/docs-new/source/docs/casper/developers/dapps/sending-deploys.md

 4. `payment-amount` - The payment for the Deploy in motes.
 This example uses 2.5 CSPR, but you need to modify this for your contract.
 See the [note](#a-note-about-gas-price) below
 5. `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer

-Once you call this command, it will return a deploy hash, which you will need to verify that the deploy was accepted by the node and to query the results of the deploy.
-Sending a deploy to the network does not mean that the transaction was processed successfully.
-Once the network has received the deploy and done some preliminary validation of it, it will queue up in the system before being proposed in a block for execution.
-Therefore, you will need to check to see that the contract was executed as expected.
+Once you execute this command, it will return a Deploy hash, which you will need to verify that the Deploy was accepted by the node and to query the execution results of the Deploy.
+Sending a Deploy to the network does not mean that the Deploy was processed successfully.
+Once the network has received the Deploy and done some preliminary validation of it, it will queue up in the system before being proposed in a block for execution.
+Therefore, you will need to check to see that the Deploy was executed as expected.

 **Note**: Each Deploy gets a unique hash, which is part of the cryptographic security of blockchain technology.
 No two deploys will ever return the same hash.